ahmedhammad97/Clean-Code-Do-And-Dont/README.md

 - Wrap multiple arguments into one object if possible
 - Encapsulate multiple conditions into one check function
 - Avoid side effects inside functions (wrap both in a parent function instead)
-- Avoid output arguments (let the output object changes itself)
+- Avoid output arguments (let the output object change itself)

 <br />